Francis Beart: Aermacchi

 Eventually, Beart turned his attention fulltime to Aermacchi motorcycles.
 His first Aermacchi success came in the 1969 Junior TT in the Isle of Man, when the Australian Jack Findlay rode a 350cc Aermacchi Ala d'Oro into third place.
 The machine bore all the hallmarks of Francis Beart, with some detailed preparation and weight saving features.
 Just some of the modifications included drilled and lightened components, such as engine mounting plates, rear sprockets and brake torque arms.

 Besides Findlay's TT success, the same machine with Clive Brown aboard won the 1970, Junior Manx Grand Prix.
 Francis Beart continued his involvement with Aermacchi until his retirement in the early 1980s.

 Personal life

 Francis Beart was born in 1905 in Ringsfield, a small village near Beccles, in Suffolk.
 His family moved to a farm in Yorkshire (gifted by his grandmother).
 Eventually the family moved down to London.
 Beart was schooled at Dulwich College, before the family moved again to Sutton.

 Beart married the British Illustrator Margaret Macadam in 1936.
-At the time of his death, in March 1987, they lived at Keyhaven, near Lymington in the New Forest.
+In 1953 they purchased Brook Lodge, a three storey property which had been a guest house, in Albury, Surrey, but this had dry rot and was demolished.
+The Bearts developed the former stables and coach house for living accommodation and workshop.
+At the time of his death, in March 1983, they lived at Keyhaven, near Lymington in the New Forest.

 Vehicles sold at auction

-In 2013, a 1966 Norton Manx 350cc, prepared by Beart and raced by Joe Dunphy and Keith Heckles, was sold at Bonhams for £61,980, setting a new world record for a Manx sold at auction.
+In 2013, a 1966 Norton Manx 350cc, prepared by Beart and raced by Joe Dunphy and Keith Heckles, was sold at Bonhams in the UK for £61,980, setting a new world record for a Manx sold at auction.
+In 2015, a 1961 Norton Manx 350cc, prepared by Beart for Jimmy Guthrie, was sold by Bonhams in Las Vegas for $75,900.